-Highlights of June 2020Throughout a remarkable and unprecedented year, CCBC continued to provide instructional, training and enrichment opportunities on campus and in virtual environments.
+Highlights of June 2021Adapting to meet the evolving needs of the college community, CCBC continues to provide instructional, training and enrichment opportunities on campus and in virtual environments.

 U.S. Sen. Van Hollen visits CCBC Dundalk, highlights milestone legislationMaryland Senator Chris Van Hollen visited the CCBC Dundalk campus on June 3 to tour selected workforce development programs.
 While on campus, Sen. Van Hollen visited with a variety of programs including Dental Hygiene, Practical Nursing, Engineering/PTEC, Construction Technology and Sustainable Horticulture.

 The Senator finished out the day with a trip to CCBC’s Transportation Training Center at Tradepoint Atlantic where, under the supervision of one of our instructors, he took one of our trucks for a spin around the parking lot.

 'Humanities for All' named a Program of PromiseThe National Organization for Student Success has recognized CCBC’s Humanities for All program as a 2021 Program of Promise.
 This honor recognizes exceptional programs that are using effective and/or promising practices that promote student success and development.

 Humanities for All provides students with a unique academic experience designed to enrich their education, prepare them for successful transfer to four-year universities, and help them develop the knowledge and tools necessary to reach their full potential.